 Beira’s coastline, from Figueira da Foz north as far as Porto, remains one of the least spoiled in Portugal, backed by rolling dunes and pine forests.
 There’s some development around the pretty lagoon town of Praia de Mira, but the only major resort is Figueira da Foz and even this remains thoroughly local in character.
-Inland, the villages and towns of the fertile plain have long been threatened by floodwaters from Portugal’s highest mountains and silting caused by the restless Atlantic.
-At Aveiro, positioned on a complex estuary site, a whole network of canals was developed to cope with the currents, and to facilitate salt production and the harvesting of seaweed.
+To the north of the region, Aveiro is one of Portugal’s most attractive provincial towns and sits on an elaborate network of canals.